 Keywords: menopause, estrogen, evolution, human lifespan, aging

-- Carving out a Niche for Anthropology & Aging
+- Special issue ideas for Anthropology & Aging